When T-Depth Misleads: Predicting Fault-Tolerant Quantum Execution Slowdown under Magic-State Delivery Constraints: Experimental Setup

-For real-circuit grounding, we extract T-demand traces from three classes of Clifford$+T$ workloads: a ripple-carry adder, an integer multiplier, and an exact quantum Fourier transform (QFT) at the algorithmic level.
-Here, ``exact QFT'' denotes the full QFT circuit rather than a degree-truncated approximate QFT; its T-demand trace is obtained under a fixed Clifford$+T$ synthesis configuration.
-At each logical time step, we count T and T$^\dagger$ gates and use these counts as the T-demand trace for simulation.
-The arithmetic circuits serve as low-slack realistic baselines, while exact QFT provides a real subroutine with substantially higher structural flexibility.
-For larger QFT instances, Clifford$+T$ synthesis produces very long T-demand traces, making exhaustive evaluation over the full $(C,B)$ grid computationally expensive.
-We therefore include those instances only in the structural analysis and reserve full bounded-delivery scans for the largest tractable QFT instance.
+The second group consists of circuit workload families derived from Clifford$+T$ traces: ripple-carry addition, carry-lookahead addition, multiplication, a modular-arithmetic block, QAOA MaxCut, and exact QFT.
+These families cover common arithmetic, optimization, and transform structures used in quantum algorithm design, including reversible arithmetic circuits~\cite{vedral1996quantum,cuccaro2004new,draper406142logarithmic}, QAOA-style MaxCut circuits~\cite{farhi2014quantum}, and QFT-based transform workloads~\cite{coppersmith2002approximate,nielsen2010quantum}.
+These workloads show where concrete algorithmic structures fall in the structural--system space defined by slack ratio and $\Delta_{\max}$.
+The modular-arithmetic block is used as a building-block workload representative of modular-arithmetic patterns.
+QAOA is evaluated on a reduced $(C,B)$ grid because the chosen arbitrary-rotation synthesis configuration produces long Clifford$+T$ traces.
+The reduced QAOA grid uses $C \in \{1,2,3,5,7\}$ and $B \in \{0,4,8,12,15\}$.
+At each logical time step, we count T and T$^\dagger$ gates and use these counts as the T-demand trace for bounded-delivery simulation.
+For larger exact-QFT instances, Clifford$+T$ synthesis produces very long T-demand traces, making exhaustive evaluation over the full $(C,B)$ grid computationally expensive.
+We therefore include those instances only in the structural analysis and reserve full bounded-delivery scans for the largest tractable exact-QFT instance.

 We also evaluate one algorithmic transformation study on QFT at $n=12$, comparing exact and approximate decompositions on a reduced $(C,B)$ grid to isolate whether approximation changes ideal circuit structure or reduces bounded-delivery pressure at fixed dependency depth.